My Bodyguard: Release and reception

 My Bodyguard opened on July 11, 1980, in limited release, and wide release on August 15, 1980.
 In its limited weekend, the film opened at #3 with $178,641 and went on to gross $22,482,953 in the United States.

 The film was named as one of the top ten films of 1980 by National Board of Review.
 It was also nominated by the Writers Guild of America for Best Drama Written Directly for the Screen, and in his analysis of the 53rd Academy Awards, Gary Arnold of The Washington Post wrote that My Bodyguard was unfairly snubbed when it failed to receive an Oscar nomination for Best Original Screenplay.

 The film ranked No. 45 on Entertainment Weekly's list of the 50 Best High School Movies.

 The film received generally positive reviews; on review aggregator website Rotten Tomatoes, 79% of 34 critics gave the film a positive review (with an average rating of 6.8/10) and the site's critics' consensus reading, "T. Bill debuts as an affectionate director, keenly aware of growing pains."

-Home video release
+Home media

-The film was released on DVD on January 29, 2002 and also was released on Blu-ray on September 6, 2016.
+The film was released on DVD on January 29, 2002, and also was released on Blu-ray on September 6, 2016.